FS-AI/FS-AI_ADS-DV_CAD/README.md

 In the case of using the STEP file the Analysis - Section2 view is not available and is reproduced in the screenshot below.

-The nominal reference design for an Additional Sensor Mounting is a plate spaced 100mm up from the internal chassis using 26mm (or 1.0") diameter spacer pillars.
+The nominal reference design for an Additional Sensor and Compute Mounting is a plate spaced 100mm up from the internal chassis using 26mm (or 1.0") diameter spacer pillars.
 A 120mm M6 bolt is required to ensure sufficient thread engagement into the M6 nut plates of the chassis.
 A metal spring lock washer and plain metal backing washer are required to ensure the integrity of the mounting.

-The full Additional Sensor Mounting requirements are discussed below.
+The full Additional Sensor and Compute Mounting requirements are discussed below.

 ![FS-AI ADS-DV Section View Sketch](images/FS-AI_ADS-DV_Section_View_Sketch.png)

-## Additional Sensor Mounting
+## Additional Sensor and Compute Mounting

-Teams wishing to mount additional sensors to the ADS-DV must adhere to the following requirements:
+Teams wishing to mount additional sensors and / or compute hardware to the ADS-DV must adhere to the following requirements:

-### Surface Envelope (Rules T 1.1.16 & DV 4.1.3)
+### Surface Envelope (FS-AI Rules T 1.3.3)

-Additional Sensors and all mounting hardware **must** fit within both the Side View and Front View Surface Envelopes defined above.
+Additional Sensors, Compute hardware and all mounting hardware **must** fit within both the Side View and Front View Surface Envelopes defined above.

+**NOTE:** FS-AI Rule T 1.3.4 prohibits teams using a **shared** IMechE ADS-DV from using the 700mm x 500mm forward sensor zone.

 ### Mounting Requirements

-The nominal reference design for an Additional Sensor Mounting is a plate spaced 100mm up from the internal chassis using 26mm (or 1.0") diameter spacer pillars.
+The nominal reference design for an Additional Sensor and Compute Mounting is a plate spaced 100mm up from the internal chassis using 26mm (or 1.0") diameter spacer pillars.
 This is provided as an example in the CAD data.
 The example uses all 5 available mounting locations.

 Alternate designs are permissible and will be evaluated as part of the approval process.